Bojoko has teamed up with renowned UK stylist and fashion writer, Sarah-Rose Harrison, to bring you a definitive guide of what to wear to a casino.

 Renowned for their hand-poured acrylic clutches which you can customise according to occasion, Edie Parker’s clutch bags provide a fashion-forward way to celebrate special occasions.

 From hen do's to honeymoons, a black and gold “Mrs B” clutch will not only act as a quirky conversation-starter but also as a permanent memento of a special trip and potentially big win.

 When it comes to effortless day-to-night looks, you’ll notice that most outfits are grounded around a pair of dark selvedge jeans.

-Straight-leg styles – such as this pair from Jean Shop – are a great investment, enabling you to style the contrasting turn-up (as illustrated below) for a more casual vibe, or folded down entirely for smarter settings.
+Straight-leg styles are a great investment, enabling you to style the contrasting turn-up (as illustrated below) for a more casual vibe, or folded down entirely for smarter settings.

 Working just as well when worn over tonal Chelsea boots as they do with your go-to trainers (these are ideal for exploring the city outside of the casino), this classic style looks smart enough for a serious game at the roulette table when paired with a textured, green sweater.

 Try layering over a crisp, white T-shirt for a contemporary edge.
 Finish off with a pair of modern tortoise-shell glasses so you don’t miss a trick.

 Clockwise from top left: Cotton T-Shirt, £30, J.Crew; Selvedge Jeans, £300, Jean Shop; Wool Sweater, £165, Mr P; Acetate Glasses, £175, Tom Ford; Chelsea Boots, £595, Kingsman

 For the days, and games, when jeans just don’t seem like the right option, pair your look around a neutral chino – greys, beiges and navy always look great.